ljmitch/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-03__instructions.md

 1. From the **az1000302-vm0** blade, navigate to the **az1000302-vm0 - Networking** blade.

-1. On the **az1000302-vm0 - Networking** blade, review the inbound port rules of the network security group assigned to the network interface of **az1000301-vm0** to determine why your SSH connection via the private IP address was successsful.
+1. On the **az1000302-vm0 - Networking** blade, review the inbound port rules of the network security group assigned to the network interface of **az1000301-vm0** to determine why your SSH connection via the private IP address was successful.

    > **Note**: The default configuration consisting of built-in rules allows inbound connections within the Azure virtual network environment (including connections via the SSH port TCP 22).